 All assignments for the week are due Sunday night at 11:59pm, unless otherwise noted on Canvas.

-This course will have approximately four exams and one comprehensive final exam, along with quizzes sprinkled throughout the semester.
-Students may opt out of the final exam if they pass the CompTIA Network+ exam before the final exam date.
+This course will have approximately four exams and one comprehensive final exam, along with weekly quizzes.
+Students that pass the CompTIA Security+ exam before the final exam date will automatically receive 100% for the final.
 A valid certificate must be shown the instructor.

 Here is the grading scale: >= 94 = A >= 90 = A- >= 87 = B+ >= 84 = B >= 80 = B- >= 77 = C+ >= 74 = C >= 70 = C- >= 67 = D+ >= 64 = D < 64 = F